-The procedure may differ based on the software you’re using, so it’s vital to keep that in mind.
+The procedure may differ based on the software you’re using, so it’s vital to remember that.

 The Dolphin Emulator For Project 64

-- Download and install The Dolphin Emulator on your computer using the most recent version.
+- Download and install The Dolphin Emulator using the most recent version on your computer.

 - Utilize a USB to connect your GameCube controller to your PC.